Position: Tensor Networks are a Valuable Asset for Green AI: Introduction

-While metrics pave the way for Green AI, only reporting on efficiency metrics is not enough.
-More importantly, the AI community needs to develop and adopt methods that have the potential to reduce compute significantly.
-We would like to contribute to this development by presenting a very promising method: Tensor networks (TNs), also called tensor decompositions.
-Being a tool from multilinear algebra, TNs have become increasingly popular in the AI community\footnote{The number of papers at NeurIPS, AISTATS and ICML with `tensor', `Tucker', `CP', `PARAFAC', `block term', `decomposition' in the title have increased in the last 12 years.
-In 2010 there was only 1 paper, in 2015 there were 11 and in 2021 there were 28.}.
-TNs can approximate data in a compressed format while preserving the essence of the information.
-In this way, they oftentimes lift the curse of dimensionality, while having the potential to achieve competitive accuracy.
-This makes TNs exactly the type of tool to apply to large-scale and/or high-dimensional problems: they allow for an efficient and thus sustainable way of representing and handling big data \cite{cichocki2014era}.
-Even though the popularity of TNs is increasing in the AI community, they are still not widespread yet.
-Various promising results regarding accuracy and efficiency, as e.g.\ \cite{he2018boosted, izmailov2018scalable, richter2021solving, wesel2021large}, show their potential.
-With this paper, we would like to give the impulse for AI researchers to adopt TNs for their work.
+For the first time, we discuss an established tool from multilinear algebra from a Green AI perspective: Tensor Networks (TNs), also called tensor decompositions \cite{kolda2009tensor}.
+TNs fall under the category of AI model development.
+There, they stand alongside numerous strategies in the category AI model development, such as regularization, automated hyperparameter search \cite{yang2020hyperparameter,bischl2023hyperparameter}, pruning \cite{reed1993pruning, frankle2018lottery}, quantization \cite{gholami2022survey}, physics informed learning \cite{cuomo2022scientific} or drop-out methods \cite{li2022survey}.
+Most of these methods leverage different properties and do consequently not compete with each other.
+Instead, they can be combined to provide amplified benefits.
+To implement a holistic portfolio, we suggest prioritizing understanding the strengths and limitations of individual methods for Green AI.
+One strength of TNs is that they approximate data in a compressed format while preserving the essence of the information.
+In this way, they often achieve logarithmic compression while having the potential to achieve competitive accuracy.
+This makes TNs precisely the type of tool to apply to large-scale and/or high-dimensional problems: they allow for an efficient and, thus, sustainable way of representing and handling big data \cite{cichocki2014era}.
+Various promising results regarding accuracy and efficiency, as, e.g.\ \cite{he2018boosted, izmailov2018scalable, richter2021solving, wesel2021large}, show their potential.

+This potential is well-recognized in the TN community, as evidenced, e.g., by numerous comprehensive surveys \cite{cichocki2016tensor, cichocki2017tensor, panagakis2021tensor, sengupta2022tensor, wang2023tensor}.
+Although the emphasis and motivation in the TN community so far have not been on promoting the sustainability of AI, the existing technical contributions are a solid foundation for the arguments presented in this position paper. \textbf{This position paper argues that TNs are a valuable asset for Green AI.} To make a substantial impact on Green AI, prioritizing and actively optimizing for sustainability is essential \cite{schwartz2020green}.
+As shown in Figure \ref{fig:overview}, by establishing the link between research on Green AI and TNs for the first time, this position paper aims to encourage interested AI researchers to adopt TNs and Green AI practices in their future work.